plinck/bamazon/README.md

    * over_head_costs (A dummy number you set for each department)

-2. Modify the products table so that there's a product_sales column, and modify your `bamazonCustomer.js` app so that when a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column.
+2. Modify the products table so that there's a product_sales column, and modify your `customer.js` app so that when a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column.

-   * Make sure your app still updates the inventory listed in the `products` column.

-3. Create another Node app called `bamazonSupervisor.js`.
-Running this application will list a set of menu options:
+3. The logic is in `supervisor.js` but is called from the mainMenu in index.js (or you can run directly without going through the mainMenu):

    * View Product Sales by Department